Suns win 5th straight behind Johnson, beat Wolves 116-107 - WHIZ News

 TIP-INS

 Suns: F Torrey Craig returned from a left heel injury for Phoenix.
-Dario Saric played his second game of the season.
+C Dario Saric played his second game of the season.
 He missed the entire 2021-22 season after tearing his ACL in the 2021 NBA Finals.
+Craig finished with four points and Saric made a 3-pointer, leading to a loud roar from the crowd, in his six minutes of play.

 UP NEXT